code-and-effect/effective_test_bot/README.md

 A shared library of rails model & capybara-based feature tests that should pass in every Rails application.

-Also provides a one-liner installation & configuration of rspec-rails, guard, and capybara test environment.
+Also provides a one-liner installation & configuration of minitest and capybara test environment.

 Rails 3.2.x and 4.x